narasaka/narasaka/README.md

-I dump everything here on tHe HuB but only show ones I feel will help people lol.
+### Hello Github!

+---

-Currently developing software for a local startup while finishing my degree bcos I'm responsible like that.
+Currently developing software for a local startup while finishing my degree because I'm responsible like that.
+I have a passion for automating unnecessarily boring daily tasks and programming in general.
+I also stare at my monitor and mesh keys for an assumingly unhealthy amount of time daily.